onewindspirit/dsi-study-work/README.md

    - **Issues:**
       - Lot of overhead to retrain multiple models
       - You can't measure on your model; you have to rebuild a new, and possibly very different model each time you delete a feature.
-      - Subject to colinearity
+      - Subject to collinearity
-- **Mean Decrease Impurity:** Observe why features are employed when they are in teh model
+- **Mean Decrease Impurity:** Observe why features are employed when they are in the model
    - Model will identify the most informative feature (of subspace) at each split
       - Observing when the features are used and how
    - Counting up how many times a feature was used to split *anywhere* in the forest
       - counts information gained of split
       - then averages
-         - Each tree, each split in order to reduce the total impurtiy of the tree
+         - Each tree, each split in order to reduce the total impurity of the tree
             - record magnitude of reduction
          - Importance of a feature is the average decrease in impurity across trees in the forest
             - result of splits defined by that feature